Recommender Systems

 Nonetheless, we can imagine a situation like this:

-Now we want the product of the two matrices on the right to be as close as possible to the known values of the ratings matrix.
+We want the product of the two matrices to be as close as possible to the known values of the ratings matrix.

 What this setup implies is that our similarity function is the inner product.